yireo/yireo-slides/slides/yireo/meetup-graphql.md

 ---
 # Your own microservice
-- Pick a programming language
+~ Pick a programming language
-- Pick a problem subset
+~ Pick a problem subset (service)
-- Write your own logic for this (using DDD, TDD?)
+~ Write your own logic for this (using DDD, TDD?)
-- Wrap this in an GraphQL API
+~ Wrap this in an GraphQL API

 ---
-# Programming language
+# Pick a programming language
-- Node
+~ Node
   - Apollo, Relay, Prisma
-- PHP
+~ PHP
   - GraphQLite, Webonyx GraphQL
-- Or any language
+~ Or any language
   - Java, Ruby, Python, Go, ...

 ---
-# E-commerce services
+# Pick a service to add as microservice
-- ElasticSearch
+~ ElasticSearch
   - Third party project: GraphQL proxy
-  - Do not use Magento to wrap ElasticSearch!
+  - Do not use Magento to wrap ElasticSearch because its slow ~ Product Information Management (PIM)
-- PIMs
-- ERP
+  - Handy in managing product information
+  - Often slow in access
+~ Enterprise Resource Planning (ERP)
+  - Handy in managing all kinds of information
+  - Often slow in access

 ---
-### Ask yourself:
-## Is GraphQL required?
-Or is REST just fine?
+@todo: Picture M2 with ElasticSearch and feed to React/Vue

 ---
-# More options
+# Or build your own microservice
+- Caching service
 - Price calculation
 - Alternative inventory & stock
 - VAT verification